jhausserlab/HiFiAlignmentTool/README.md

 **Can I use Qupath to analyse further the final image?**

 Yes, this image can be used in Qupath.
-However, if you are working with a very large image, you will need to open the image in ZEN and save it as a CZI.
-This will put it in a format that will make it easier for Qupath to open and work with.
+However, if you are working with a very large image, you will need a tiled pyramidal image for QuPath to open.
+This can be done using the argument --pyramidal to save the image in that format.
+Or you can also open the final_image.ome.tif in ZEN and save that image in CZI format.
+QuPath can handle both.

+**I am trying to do pyramidal from the test set and I am getting an error**

+If you want to try the pyramidal function with the test set you need to go into the script registration.py and modify line 582 **tileSize = 512** to **tileSize = 32**.
+This is because the test image is too small for 512 pixels tilesize.

 **Can I do another type of image registration?**